Code-the-Dream-School/hh-team6-back/README.md

 # Re:Books Back-End Repository

-Welcome to the front-end repository for **Re:Books** — an innovative platform connecting individuals who wish to sell books from their personal libraries with those eager to purchase them.
+Welcome to the back-end repository for **Re:Books** — an innovative platform connecting individuals who wish to sell books from their personal libraries with those eager to purchase them.
 This application fosters a community-driven marketplace where users can list books for sale, browse available collections, and communicate seamlessly with each other.

 [Visit Website](https://rebooksctd.netlify.app/)